-As shown in Fig. 4, the states in Monte Carlo simulation can be divided into two parts.
+As shown in Fig. 5, the states in Monte Carlo simulation can be divided into two parts.
 The horizontal and vertical axes are corresponding to the states and the network buses in Monte Carlo simulation, respectively.
 I and n are the total number of states and the total number of buses, respectively.
-I to K_I are the total number of states and the total number of states and the total number of buses, respectively.

-The first part, which contains I to K_I states in Fig. 4, only illustrates the states caused by generation contingencies.
+The first part, which contains I to K_I states in Fig. 5, only illustrates the states caused by generation contingencies.
 It means only the states, in which all lines are available, are considered.
 As a result, EENS is caused only by generation contingencies in these states.
-The second part, which is contains K_I+I to I states, illustrates the states caused by generation and transmission contingencies simultaneously.
-As a result, EENS is caused by generation and transmission contingencies in these states.
+The second part, which is contains $K_I + I$ to I states, illustrates the states caused by generation contingencies simultaneously.
+As a result, EENS is caused by generation and transmission contingencies in these states

-Lemmal expresses the decomposition of EENS into two terms.
+Lemma1 expresses the decomposition of EENS into two terms.

 Lemma1.
-For the specific network topology and the specific bus n, EENS_n is decomposed as follows:
+For the specific network topology and the specific bus n, $EENS_n$ is decomposed as follows:

-$$EENS{n} = EENS{G,n} + EENS{T,n}$$ (3)
+$EENS_n = EENS{G,n} + EENS{T,n}$ (3)

-where $EENS{G,n}$ indicates $EENS_n$ caused by generation contingencies and $EENS{T,n}$ indicates $EENS_n$ caused by transmission contingencies.
+in which, $EENS{G,n}$ indicates $EENS_n$ caused by generation contingencies and $EENS{T,n}$ indicates $EENS_n$ caused by transmission contingencies.